X-Vector/XSS_Bypass/htmlspecialchars - htmlentities/README.md

 htmlspecialchars : !@#$%^&amp;*()}{\'&quot;|?&gt;&lt;`~}
 ```
 - We See That There Function Change There Char `><"&` to There Entity Name
-and We See That This Char `'\` doesn't change these mean that if developer write this code By using htmlentities or By Using htmlspecialchars if You Can Get XSS !!
+and We See That This Char `'\` doesn't change these mean that if developer write this code By using htmlentities or By Using htmlspecialchars You Can Get XSS !!
 ```
 //By Using  htmlentities Function
 $src = htmlentities($_GET['src']);